 An optional Automatic Nesting feature is available as an add-on item to NesterTM.
 This true shape, single station, automatic nesting package allows quick and simple nesting of profiles on to selected material sizes.
+This feature is offered as a limited use trial version.
 Please contact your control vendor for information on adding this feature.